ruanpereira/Arch_EXP/README.md

 # Installation script forked here.
 After installing a few times, i figured what are the important things, so i needed a rapid way to install it.
 So, i searched for a pre-made recipe for the script, and i founded it here: https://github.com/tom5760/arch-install .
-After that, i just edited with my things, listed on another archive here.
+After that, i just edited with my things, based on another archive here.
+You can find the edited script on a forked project here.
 # The Experience (2023)
 Actually, i use KDE DE (how to install in the install file), with linux standard newer kernel available.
 I don't use zsh, or other bash things.
 For installing, i use pacman and yay, pretty good ones, i recommend.
 To the pacman, some tips: